 42885.5.
 Goals and priorities. (a) The department shall adopt a five-year plan, which shall be updated every two years, to establish goals and priorities for the waste tire program and each program element.

 (b) On or before July 1, 2001, and every two years thereafter, the department shall submit the adopted five-year plan to the appropriate policy and fiscal committees of the Legislature.
-The department shall include in the plan, programmatic and fiscal issues including, but not limited to, the hierarchy used by the department to maximize productive uses of waste and used tires, and the performance objectives and measurement criteria used by the department to evaluate the success of its waste and used tire recycling program.
-Additionally, the plan shall describe each program element's effectiveness, based upon performance measures developed by the department, including, but not limited to, the following:
+The department shall include in the plan elements addressing programmatic and fiscal issues, including, but not limited to, the hierarchy used by the department to maximize productive uses of waste and used tires, and the performance objectives and measurement criteria used by the department to evaluate the success of its waste and used tire recycling program.
+Additionally, based upon performance measures developed by the department, , the plan shall describe the effectiveness of each element of the program, including, but not limited to, the following:

 (1) Enforcement and regulations relating to the storage of waste and used tires.

 (2) Cleanup, abatement, or other remedial action related to waste tire stockpiles throughout the state.

 (3) Research directed at promoting and developing alternatives to the landfill disposal of waste tires.

 (4) Market development and new technology activities for used tires and waste tires.

 (5) The waste and used tire hauler program, the registration of, and reporting by, tire brokers, and the manifest system.

 (6) A description of the grants, loans, contracts, and other expenditures proposed to be made by the department under the tire recycling program.

 (7) Until June 30, 2015, the grant program authorized under Section 42872.5 to encourage the use of waste tires, including, but not limited to, rubberized asphalt concrete technology in public works projects.